 Plan the basic sites that you need based on the scale and structure of your organization.
-Each of these sites can contain information that is needed for a project or division within your larger organization, and each will link to collaboration sites that are relevant to that project or division.
-Some sites for larger divisions or projects will also aggregate information that is found on all the smaller sites that are devoted to smaller divisions or projects.
+Some sites for larger divisions or projects can also aggregate information that is found on all the smaller subsites that are devoted to smaller long standing teams or v-teams that are responsible for time limited projects.

 Use the following guidelines when you plan sites that are based on your organizational structure:

-Divisional or team sites Plan to create one site for a small organization or one site for every division or project of 50–100 people in a medium to large organization.
+Divisional or team sites Plan to create one site per team under a divisional rollup site.
 In large organizations, there might be several levels of sites, with each site focusing on the content that is created and managed at its level of the organization.

 You can design a site for members of your organization to collaborate on content related to your business or organizational goals.
 These can be self-contained or they can work with other sites as part of a publishing process.
 Often, these sites will have a mixture of collaborative content that is used internally and content that is intended for publication to an audience.

-Rollup sites A rollup site contains general cross-organization content.
-It makes it possible for users across divisions to find information, experts, and access to organization-wide processes.
+Rollup sites A rollup site surfaces content that is stored on other subsites.
+It makes it possible for users across divisions to find information, and experts.
 It often contains sites that are related to the overall organizational information architecture and that are usually mapped to the structure of the divisional or project sites.
-For each organization, plan to create a centralized rollup site that uses an aggregated view of all related sites.

 Plan application sites

-For example, the human resources organization in an organization could design an application site to provide employees with:
+For example, the human resources organization could design an application site to provide employees with:

 Access to general information, such as employee handbooks and career opportunities.